khalilsam/MovieApplication/README.md

 # MovieApplication

-Movie application is a demo app composed from tow screens the first is fir listing movies and the second is fo showing selected movie details.
+Movie application is a demo app composed from tow screens the first is for listing movies and the second is for showing selected movie details.

 It's build based on the following technologies: